debianmaster/openshift-examples/springboot-newrelic/README.md

->   This is a Openshift s2i template for springboot application with newrelice agent
+## This is a Openshift s2i template for springboot application with newrelic agent in the base image.

-Two ways to use this example
+> Assuming you already have a openshift cluster, two ways to use this example
+> This example uses a  java-maven-newrelic base image,  NEWRELIC_LICENSE,NEWRELIC_APPNAME  needs to provided as part of base-image build process

 ### Template
 ```sh